infernoarchon/festival-flyers/README.md

 ## Installation

 1. `git clone`
-2. `npm install`
+2. run `npm install` in project directory
 3. Install and run MongoDB Community Server via homebrew or other installation method
+4. run `node server` in project directory to start the server
-4. Go to `localhost:3000` in browser to view site locally
+5. Go to `localhost:3000` in browser to view site locally

 ## Technologies